Don’t come to US, family support key in cancer treatment, Turkish Nobel laureate tells patients

-Sancar, who works at the University of North Carolina, was among three scientists awarded the 2015 Nobel Peace Prize for their work on DNA repair.
+Sancar, who works at the University of North Carolina, was among three scientists awarded the 2015 Nobel Chemistry Prize for their work on DNA repair.
 Sancar won the prize along with Tomas Lindahl and Paul Modrich for his work in mapping the cells which repair ultraviolet damage to DNA.
 Their research was an important step toward treating cancer.

 Sancar also spoke about his childhood during the Voice of America program, saying he was born in a small town named Savur in the remote southeastern Turkish province of Mardin, as the seventh of eight children.